-A player is on-side when either of his skates are in contact with, or on his own side of the line, at the instant the puck completely crosses the leading edge of the blue line.
-"On his own side of the line" shall be defined by a "plane" of the blue line which shall extend from the leading edge of the blue line upwards.
+A player is on-side when either of his skates are in contact with the blue line, or on his own side of the line, at the instant the puck completely crosses the leading edge of the blue line.
+On his own side of the line shall be defined by a "plane" of the blue line which shall extend from the leading edge of the blue line upwards.
 If a player's skate has yet to break the "plane" prior to the puck completely crossing the leading edge, he is deemed to be on-side for the purpose of the off-side rule.
-However, a player actually controlling the puck who shall cross the blue line ahead of the puck shall not be considered "off- side," provided he had possession and control of the puck prior to his skates crossing the blue line and maintains that possession and control as he breaks the plane of the blue line.